zhuochun/md-writer/README.md

 ### Basic Settings:

+- **siteEngine**: The static engine of your blog.
+This could alter behaviours as shown [here](https://github.com/zhuochun/md-writer/blob/master/lib/config.coffee#L52).
 - **siteLocalDir**: The root directory of your blog.
 - **siteDraftsDir**: The directory of drafts from the root of `siteLocalDir`.
 Default is `_draft/`.
 - **sitePostsDir**: The directory of posts from the root of `siteLocalDir`.
 Default is `_posts/{year}`.
 You can also use `{year}`, `{month}` and `{day}`.